mohammadmian/demo_presentation_project/README.md

-# demo_presentation_project
+# Cucumber-Java Demo Project
-This is a demo project for web qa-automation using Cucumber, Selenium and java.
+This is a demo project for QA-Automation of web based applications using Cucumber, Selenium and java.

 #CUCUMBER is a BDD tool used for QA-Automation.
-Cucumber is a tool that allows us to Gherkin language and create a project based on BDD.
+Cucumber is a tool that allows the use of Gherkin language based on BDD.
-Behavior Driven Development style test cases writen in Gherkin are very easy to read and understand.
-This allows the entire team technical and non-technical people to colaborate and create test cases based on behaviors.
+Behavior Driven Development style test cases written in Gherkin are very easy to read and understand.
+This allows the entire team technical and non-technical people to collaborate and create test cases based on behaviors.
-But this is not the only benifit of cucumber.
-Please see this --> https://cucumber.io/docs for more information Following is the example of the feature file being used in this demo project.
+But this is not the only benefit of cucumber.
+Please see this --> https://cucumber.io/docs for more information on cucumber.
+Following is the example of the feature file being used in this demo project.